manmeet3591/xdownscale/paper/paper.md

     index: 1
   - name: Leibniz Centre for Agricultural Landscape Research (ZALF), Müncheberg, Germany
     index: 2
+  - name: Indian Institute of Technology, Roorkee, India
+    index: 3
 date: 2025-06-06
 bibliography: paper.bib
 ---

 # Summary

-`xdownscale` is an open-source Python package for spatial downscaling of gridded Earth observation datasets using deep learning.
-It supports a wide range of super-resolution models, including UNet, SRCNN, FSRCNN, and others, with a consistent interface for training and prediction using `xarray`-based inputs.
-Designed for researchers and practitioners in remote sensing and environmental science, `xdownscale` simplifies model selection, training configuration, patch-based inference, GPU usage, and experiment tracking (via Weights & Biases).
+`xdownscale` is an open-source Python package for spatiotemporal resolution enhancement (super-resolution) of gridded Earth observation datasets using deep learning.
+It provides a consistent and modular interface for applying and experimenting with a variety of deep learning models (e.g., UNet, SRCNN, FSRCNN) for downscaling geospatial data.

-Its modular design allows rapid experimentation and deployment of deep learning-based downscaling on datasets such as DMSP and VIIRS nighttime lights, land surface temperature, and more.
+Built on top of `xarray`, `xdownscale` is designed for Earth science and remote sensing applications, enabling easy training, prediction, and GPU-accelerated workflows.
+The package simplifies patch-based inference and incorporates experiment tracking via Weights & Biases.
+It supports a variety of datasets such as DMSP-OLS and VIIRS nighttime lights, and land surface temperature (LST), helping users recover finer-resolution data from coarse measurements.

 # Statement of Need

-Remote sensing datasets often suffer from spatial limitations due to sensor constraints or archival resolutions.
-Super-resolution methods using deep learning have shown promise but lack standardized tools in geospatial formats. `xdownscale` addresses this gap by:
+Remote sensing products are often spatially coarse due to sensor limitations or legacy archive resolutions.
+Deep learning-based super-resolution offers a promising avenue for increasing the utility of such datasets, but existing tools are often not tailored for geospatial data formats or workflows.

+`xdownscale` fills this gap by:

-- Supporting domain-specific data structures (`xarray`)
+- Supporting `xarray` data structures used in Earth science
-- Providing multiple state-of-the-art models
+- Providing access to state-of-the-art super-resolution architectures
-- Enabling scalable patch-based training
+- Enabling scalable, patch-based training and inference
-- Simplifying deployment on GPUs
-- Offering logging and visualization via Weights & Biases

-It serves Earth scientists, climate modelers, urban analysts, and researchers aiming to reconstruct high-resolution signals from coarser sources.
+- Supporting GPU acceleration and experiment tracking
+- Reducing engineering overhead for geospatial deep learning experiments

+It is intended for researchers and practitioners in climate science, remote sensing, and related disciplines.

 # Installation